Juana Viale: Biography

 In 2015, she acted in the film Tuya, and in the miniseries Malicia, together with Gabriel Goity, Ana Celentano, and Mario Alarcón.

 Viale competed in the dance reality show Bailando por un sueño, where she took fourteenth place after five months of competition.
 On Netflix, she starred in the series Estocolmo.

 In 2018, she starred in Edha, a Netflix series with Andrés Velencoso and Antonio Birabent, among others.

 In Chile, she starred in the play La sangre de los árboles, together with the Uruguayan actress Victoria Césperes.

 In 2020, her grandmother Mirtha Legrand had to stop working on her programs Almorzando con Mirtha Legrand and La noche de Mirtha because she was a person at risk during the COVID-19 pandemic.
 Juana Viale replaced her at the helm of both programs that year and the following.

 In December 2021, the actress premiered a new series on Amazon Prime Video, titled Causalidad.

 Personal life

 In 2002, a year before entering show business, Viale dated musician Juan de Benedictis, son of the Argentine singer Piero.
 Their daughter, Ámbar de Benedictis, was born on 2003.
 In 2005, she started a dating relationship with Doble vida co-star, Chilean actor Gonzalo Valenzuela, they became a steady cohabiting couple, that went on to have two sons, Silvestre, born in January 2008, and Alí, born in March 2012.
 Their son, Ringo, was born a stillborn in May 2011.
 Viale and Valenzuela separated in 2014.
 From 2019 to 2022, Viale was in a relationship with architect Agustín Goldenhorn.
 In 2024, Viale confirmed her relationship with sailor Yago Lange.
+Viale and Lange amicably separated in June 2026.
 She briefly dated his father, Santiago Lange.